tianocore-docs/edk2-BuildSpecification/8_pre-build_autogen_stage/82_auto-generation_process.md

 conditional directives.
 Macros can also be defined or used in the `[Defines]`, `[LibraryClasses]`, `[Libraries]`, `[Components]` and all PCD sections.

-Macros defined by the user cannot be used in the !include statements in either the DSC or FDF file.
+Macros defined by the user may be used in the !include statements in DSC and FDF files.

 `EDK_GLOBAL` type macros defined in the DSC file can be used in later sections of the DSC, FDF and any of the included EDK INF files.